JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-Interrupt - A pointer to a control object of type interrupt.
+- *Interrupt* - A pointer to a control object of type interrupt.

-If the specified interrupt object is already connected (a boolean state variable records whether the interrupt object is connected), the specified vector number is greater than the maximum vector, the specified IRQL is greater than HIGH_LEVEL, the specified level cannot be connected to (e.g., a reserved level, sharing conflicts), or the specified processor number is greater than the number of processors in the configuration, then no operation is performed and a function value of FALSE is returned.
+If the specified interrupt object is already connected (a boolean state variable records whether the interrupt object is connected), the specified vector number is greater than the maximum vector, the specified IRQL is greater than `HIGH_LEVEL`, the specified level cannot be connected to (e.g., a reserved level, sharing conflicts), or the specified processor number is greater than the number of processors in the configuration, then no operation is performed and a function value of FALSE is returned.
 Otherwise, the interrupt object is connected to the IDT entry that was specified when the interrupt object was initialized and a function value of TRUE is returned.

 Once an interrupt object is connected to an IDT entry, the corresponding service routine will be called each time an interrupt is received from that interrupt source.
 If multiple interrupt objects are connected to a single IDT entry, then the service routines are called in the order in which they were connected.